-Q = 100-year runoff (peak inflow to basin),

-L = Length of weir in feet, and

-H = Depth of water over spillway.
+Q = 100-year runoff (peak inflow to basin), L = Length of weir in feet, and H = Depth of water over spillway.

-9. The emergency overflow routing from the emergency overflow facility to an adequate receiving system must be positive (by gravity) and shown on the construction plans.
+(g) The emergency overflow routing from the emergency overflow facility to an adequate receiving system must be positive (by gravity) and shown on the construction plans.
 It must be sized to accommodate the design flow of the pond's emergency overflow weir.
-A minimum of thirty (30) feet width along the centerline of this emergency overflow route or the flow width required to accommodate the emergency spillway design flow, whichever is greater, shall be designated as permanent drainage easement.
+A minimum safety factor of 2' outside of the 100-year event along the centerline of this emergency overflow route or the flow width required to accommodate the emergency spillway design flow, whichever is greater, shall be designated as permanent drainage easement.
 This emergency overflow path/easement area shall be shown on the plans as hatched area or another distinctive symbol.
 No fences or landscaping can be constructed within the easement areas.
-The
+The lowest adjacent grade of all residential, commercial, or industrial buildings along this emergency overflow route shall be set a minimum of 2 feet above the flood elevation along the route, calculated based on the pond's emergency overflow weir design discharge.